delabassee/java-lab/lab7-record.md

 ## Overview

-In the lab, you will play *Records*, a Java language feature going through a second preview round in JDK 15.
+In the section, you will use *Records*, a Java language feature going through a second preview round in JDK 15.

 Records provide a compact syntax for declaring classes which are transparent holders for shallowly immutable data.
-A record can be best thought of as a nominal tuple that enable to easily and quickly model immutable "plain data" aggregates.
+A record can be best thought of as a nominal tuple that enables us to easily and quickly model immutable "plain data" aggregates.

 ## A simple Record

-💡 Make sure that Preview Features are enabled (see [Lab 4](/?lab=lab-4-java-se-preview-features))!
+💡 Make sure that Preview Features are enabled, see [Lab 4](/?lab=lab-4-java-se-preview-features).

 Similar to enums, Records are technically a special form of classes optimized for certain specific situations.

-1. Create a Preson record
+1. Create a Person record

-Create a file named `Person.java` with the following conntent.
+Create a file named `Person.java` with the following content.

 ```
 public record Person(String lastname, String firstname) {}